 Funding available

-Grants will be available for projects lasting between 1 and 3 years, with a funding allocation of $7 million.
+Grants will be available for projects lasting between 1 and 3 years, with a funding allocation of $7 million in 2025-26.
 (This may be supplemented by additional contributions from potential funding partners.)